bellingeri/localPTZtime/readme.md

 ## Da fare

 1. Test for various timezones and for special cases.
+2. Micropython compatibility
-2. Consider whether it is possible to remove the dependency on the 'time' module.
+3. Consider whether it is possible to remove the dependency on the 'time' module.